The Inflation Reduction Act is also an enormous climate bill. What’s in it?

 Thanks to an unanticipated U-turn from Senator Joe Manchin, Senate Democrats have reached a deal on a new reconciliation bill that, if passed, would offer the most funding in history to curb carbon emissions and protect energy security.
 It’s framed as the Inflation Reduction Act, because it raises funds by upping taxes on the wealthy, and aligns the U.S. with a global minimum corporate tax rate of 15%.
 But it also finance initiatives reducing the cost of health care and climate.

-The climate aspects is the most significant: $369 billion in total.
+The climate aspects are the most significant: $369 billion in total.
 “By a wide margin, this legislation will be the greatest pro-climate legislation that has ever been passed by Congress,” Senator Chuck Schumer said when announcing the act.
 The legislators suggest it will reduce emissions by 40% of 2005 levels by 2030, most of the way to Biden’s goal of 50%.

 Here are some of the key provisions in the bill: